 Humanitarian organisations are still blocked from accessing and operating in northern Rakhine.

 We are urging the Myanmar government to allow independent access to Rakhine State to ensure the impartial delivery of healthcare to those in need.

 Their arrival comes on top of hundreds of thousands of other Rohingya who arrived in previous years and were already living in difficult conditions.
 Combined with the existing Rohingya refugee population, approximately 919,000 refugees are now in Bangladesh.

-In the first six months, we treated more than 350,000 patients, including victims of rape, people with gunshot wounds and severe acute malnutrition.
+In the first six months of the mass exodus in August 2017, we treated more than 350,000 patients, including victims of rape, people with gunshot wounds and severe acute malnutrition.

 People are continuing to cross over into Bangladesh from Myanmar.
 Those arriving tell MSF teams that incidents of violence, harassment and detention continue, as do household checks and coerced registration for the National Verification Card.

 The current context of overcrowding and poor sanitation in these makeshift refugee camps means the risk of people getting sick is very high.